Clarence Bolton

 Clarence Wheeler Bolton (September 16, 1893 – January 7, 1962) was an American painter and lithographer from Woodstock, New York.
 He was a prominent member of the Woodstock Art Colony in the early and mid-20th century whose works have been exhibited throughout the United States and internationally.

 Early life

 Bolton was born and raised in Wallingford, Connecticut.
-He attended the School of Fine Arts at Yale beginning in 1913, where he studied sculpture under Lee Lawrie, who created the sculpture of Atlas at Rockefeller Center in New York City.
-Because of his frail health, he was unable to complete his studies and graduate; in 1917 he was exempted from the draft due to pulmonary tuberculosis.
+He attended the School of Fine Arts at Yale beginning in 1913, where he studied sculpture under Lee Lawrie, who created the sculpture of Atlas at Rockefeller Center, New York City.
+Because of his frail health, he was unable to complete his studies and graduate; in 1917, he was exempted from the draft due to pulmonary tuberculosis.

-In 1917 Bolton traveled to Woodstock to visit a friend who lived there and to play a musical gig, and fell in love with the town.
+In 1917, Bolton traveled to Woodstock to visit a friend who lived there and to play a musical gig, and fell in love with the town.
 Bolton remained in Woodstock for the rest of his life.

 In 1921, he met Mary Louise Cashdollar, from a prominent Woodstock family, and they married in 1922.